TylorS/typed/apps/website/content/guides/fx-errors-and-recovery.md

 order: 1.8
 ---

+<span id="translate-a-failure-without-claiming-recovery"></span>

 A search request can be unavailable while the search field remains usable.
 The page may show cached data, offer a retry, and still accept the next query.
 A catch around the wrong boundary can instead replace the entire query subscription and leave future input disconnected.

 Read [higher-order work](/explore/fx-higher-order-and-concurrency) first.
-This lesson follows one request failure through retry, fallback, and presentation, then examines the lower-level Cause operations used by a host or supervisor.
+This lesson follows one request failure through retry, fallback, and presentation.
+Cause-oriented host operations are compact reference material after that decision.

 ## Name the failure a caller can act on